-- A review of all purchase orders during the period; - After the first BACS payment run, reviewing all BACS payment runs prior to payment, to identify any incorrect postings, payee, and invoice or address details. - Reviewing all invoice payments over £5,000;

-Reviewing control account reconciliations from LGSS for Accounts Payable, Accounts Receivable, Payroll, Bank and Suspense accounts.
+- A review of all purchase orders during the period; - After the first BACS payment run, reviewing all BACS payment runs prior to payment, to identify any incorrect postings, payee, and invoice or address details. - Reviewing all invoice payments over £5,000; - Reviewing control account reconciliations from LGSS for Accounts Payable, Accounts Receivable, Payroll, Bank and Suspense accounts.
 The reconciliation for VAT is awaited and Treasury management are a NIL balance.
-These will continue in 2019/20.
+These will continue in 2019/20. - In line with supporting the requirements of the CIPFA Code of Practice on Managing the Risk of Fraud and Corruption (2014), all senior Officers in the Fire Executive Group and Tactical Leadership Team meeting received a briefing session on the Corporate Governance Framework, which explicitly details the roles and responsibilities of the Police, Fire and Crime Commissioner and the Chief Fire Officer, together with those of all senior staff.
+Additionally the anti-fraud and corruption arrangements are detailed within the Corporate Governance Framework. - One new JIAC member undertook induction training during the three month period, a Fire Governance Transfer workshop and a Fire Accounts workshop and also attended EY and PSAA events.
+Other JIAC members were offered and some attended CIPFA, EY, PSAA or other events.
+Additionally EY and other circulars are shared ith JIAC members and senior officers on a regular basis. - Two new JIAC members undertook induction training in November 2019.